thelilylang/lily/LILY.md

 ## Result vs. Exception

 > The difference with the exception is that the result does not propagate the error to other functions.
 Also Result is better in a situation where memory consumption is a concern.
+Moreover, when you don't specify an error type for result, it implicitly passes the Error type, which accepts all error types, so the compiler will infer on result's error types.

 ## Result operators